britannio/in_app_review/in_app_review/README.md

 You must upload your app to the Play Store to test `requestReview()`.
 An easy way to do this is to build an apk/app bundle and upload it via [internal app sharing](https://play.google.com/apps/publish/internalappsharing/).

 Real reviews cannot be created while testing `requestReview()` and the **submit** button is disabled to emphasize this.

+**Make sure you are signed in to a gmail account on the play store for the rating dialog to appear.**

 More details at <https://developer.android.com/guide/playcore/in-app-review/test>